I’m not sure why it’s called the ‘health’ food aisle…

 overpriced, and almost always imported superfoods

-processed foods designed with people with intolerances and allergies
+processed foods designed for people with intolerances and allergies

 Most of the products in the health food aisle are total BS.